jcrigby/git-examples/docs/index.md

 #### tl;dr

 Adding `--rebase` to your `git pull` can make your resulting history less ugly.
-However, all the problems or rebase apply so only do this if you know what you are doing.
+However, all the problems of rebase apply so only do this if you know what you are doing.
 If you only have your own changes locally and you are simply syncing with upstream then you are probably ok.
-If you have pulled other changes into your repo then you definitely do not want to rebase.
+If you have pulled other changes into your repo then you definitely do not want to rebase because in the process you could easily rewrite someone else's history.

+### Cleaning up before pulling or pushing

+You have local edits that were done in a haphazard way and you want to consolidate them before pulling in the latest upstream or pushing to a repo to do a pull request.
+All the changes are local and nothing has been pushed anywhere so you are safe rebasing.
+Time to learn `git rebase -i`.

+Here is a simple example where we have three files.
+Over the course of several commits we modify the files but in an erratic way.
+Our hubris prevents us from pushing the changes as is, we really want to clean up first so it looks like we got it right the first time.

+## Hard Questions: So is there a problem with combining merging and rebasing?

+Merging is just creating a new commit with two parents instead of one and then checking for conflicts.
+The search for conflicts is done be doing a diff to a common ancestor and making sure the two commits being merged don't both change a file with respect to the ancestor in a conflicting way.

+Rebasing is just automated cherry picking of a series of commits.

+There is nothing inherently dangerous about mixing these two other than the rebase issues already mentioned.

+### But what about the thing that happend?

+Let's recreate a similar scenario to answer this one.